 You have to cover your costs and make a profit

-Not to get political but our soon to be President claimed a loss of nearly $1,000,000,000 in 1995 (today it is 2016) and continues to use that loss to cut his tax obligations.
-Does this mean he hasn't made a profit?
-What if I only want to recoup a portion of my costs?
-The IRS considers me a hobby then but I may be required to have permits, tax obligations locally, be required to have "business" insurance.
+Not to get political but our President claimed a loss of nearly $1,000,000,000 in 1995 (today it is 2016) and continues to use that loss to cut his tax obligations.
+Does this mean he hasn’t made a profit?
+What if I only want to recoup part of my costs?
+The IRS considers me a hobby but I permits are required, tax obligations locally, be required to have “business” insurance.
 So am I a business?
 Again, my response is what difference does it make to me if you call yourself a business.
-What if you don't pay any of those things?
+What if you don’t pay any of those things?
 Once more, what difference does it make to me?
 I would suggest getting those things because it may cost you.

 You can do crap and still be a profitable business

 I have seen this said more than once.
 While it is, in fact, true the thought of it bothers me more than the person who runs their business and is not profitable but provides quality.
 I am more concerned about the quality than I am about profit.
-Don't take this wrong, I love money and getting paid a decent amount but I provide the same quality when I do the trade for time shoots with models as I do when I get paid.
+Don’t take this wrong, I love money and getting paid a decent amount but I offer the same quality when I do the trade for time shoots with models as I do when I get paid.
 To me, it is all about reputation.
-I would rather be known as a good photographer than a great businessman.
-This may be why I will never truly become rich or well-paid but that is my choice so don't try to bully me, make me feel like I am less than you, etc. You run your business, I will run mine.
-If I get asked a question about business, I don't mind sharing my thoughts or insights but ultimately it is a decision you have to make for yourself.
+I would rather be known as a good photographer than a great business person.
+This may result in me never truly becoming rich or well-paid but that is my choice so don’t try to bully me, make me feel like I am less than you, etc. You run your business, I will run mine.
+If I get asked a question about business, I don’t mind sharing my thoughts or insights but ultimately it is a decision you have to make for yourself.